Thai Tuna Salad Recipe (Yum Tuna)

 • Use the nutrition card in this recipe as a guideline.

-• Feel free to add your favorite vegetables or to replace tuna with grilled chicken or other protein.
+• Feel free to add your favorite vegetables or replace tuna with grilled chicken or other protein.

 Calories: 240kcal | Carbohydrates: 29g | Protein: 29g | Fat: 3g | Saturated Fat: 0.4g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Cholesterol: 45mg | Sodium: 1002mg | Potassium: 1054mg | Fiber: 6g | Sugar: 12g | Vitamin A: 1463IU | Vitamin C: 204mg | Calcium: 118mg | Iron: 6mg